-Upon his succession, he ordered the immediate execution of potential Ba’athist opponents.
-Hussein maintained a Department of General Intelligence as the enforcement arm of his state security apparatus, using it to root out and annihilate enemies, real or imagined, local or overseas, of the his regime.
-Hussein began a campaign to eliminate Kurdish opposition in the north of Iraq, even going so far as to bomb Kurdish villages in Iran, one of several factors that escalated hostilities with Iran and led eventually to the Iran-Iraq War, in which Hussein used chemical weapons against both Kurdish separatists and the Iranian army.
+Upon his succession, Saddam ordered the immediate execution of potential Ba’athist opponents.
+He maintained a Department of General Intelligence as the enforcement arm of his state security apparatus, using it to root out and annihilate enemies, real or imagined, local or overseas, of the his regime.
+Saddam began a campaign to eliminate Kurdish opposition in the north of Iraq, even going so far as to bomb Kurdish villages in Iran, one of several factors that escalated hostilities with Iran and led eventually to the Iran-Iraq War, in which Saddam used chemical weapons against both Kurdish separatists and the Iranian army.

-Overburdened with debt from the war, which ran from 1980-1988, and encouraged by those within his own state who believed that Kuwait was historically a part of Iraq rather than an independent nation, Hussein ordered the invasion and annexation of Kuwait in 1990; a U.S. led coalition forced Hussein out of Kuwait in 1991, but did not overthrow the regime.
-The U.S. did encourage various segments of Iraqi society to rebel against Hussein’s rule, but did not militarily assist any such revolutions.
-Hussein restored his authority ruthlessly, suppressing the Kurds in the north and Shi’ites in the south of the country.
+Overburdened with debt from the war, which ran from 1980-1988, and encouraged by those within his own state who believed that Kuwait was historically a part of Iraq rather than an independent nation, Saddam ordered the invasion and annexation of Kuwait in 1990; a U.S. led coalition forced Saddam out of Kuwait in 1991, but did not overthrow the regime.
+The U.S. did encourage various segments of Iraqi society to rebel against Saddam’s rule, but did not militarily assist any such revolutions.
+Saddam restored his authority ruthlessly, suppressing the Kurds in the north and Shi’ites in the south of the country.

-Proof that Hussein was connected to al Qaeda and other terrorist organizations, including Hamas, and allegations that Hussein was constructing and concealing weapons of mass destruction, led to the Second Gulf War and the overthrow of Hussein in 2003.
-He was arrested in December, 2003 and awaits trial for war crimes.
+Proof that Saddam was connected to al Qaeda and other terrorist organizations, including Hamas, and allegations that Hussein was constructing and concealing weapons of mass destruction, led to the Second Gulf War and the overthrow of Saddam in 2003.
+He was arrested in December 2003 and was subsequently tried for war crimes.

-During his reign, Hussein was a major supporter of terrorism.
-He offered $25,000 apiece to the families of PLO and Hamas suicide bombers, and has at various times supported, and been supported by, al-Qaeda and other groups.
+During his reign, Saddam was a major supporter of terrorism.
+He offered $25,000 apiece to the families of PLO and Hamas suicide bombers, and at various times he supported, and was supported by, al-Qaeda and other extremist groups.